cats-of-the-world/boitata/docs/src/concepts/philosophy.md

 ## What the LLM still does

-Boitata's tool layer prioritizes these deterministic operations, using the LLM only for what genuinely needs judgment:
+Boitata's tool layer prefers these deterministic operations and uses the LLM only for what genuinely needs judgment:

-- **Planning** — deciding which tools to use and in what order.
+- Planning: deciding which tools to use and in what order.
-- **Interpretation** — understanding tool results and deciding what to do next.
+- Interpretation: understanding tool results and deciding what to do next.
-- **Complex changes** — non-routine code modifications that lack a deterministic tool.
+- Complex changes: non-routine code modifications that lack a deterministic tool.

-This division is what lets Boitata run *unattended*: the boring, mechanical, error-prone steps are pinned to deterministic tools, and the LLM spends its budget on the parts that actually need it.
+This division is what lets Boitata run unattended.
+The boring, mechanical, error-prone steps are pinned to deterministic tools, and the LLM spends its budget on the parts that actually need it.

-This philosophy also shapes the [Blueprint](../reference/blueprints.md) system, where a deterministic `script` node (e.g. `cargo test`) can gate an `agent` node in a retry loop — the agent only re-runs when the deterministic check fails.
+This principle also shapes the [Blueprint](../reference/blueprints.md) system, where a deterministic `script` node (for example `cargo test`) can gate an `agent` node in a retry loop.
+The agent only re-runs when the deterministic check fails.